-Object Description

-• Port This is the logical port number for this row.

-Port Description Indicates the per port description.

-• Link The current link state is displayed graphically.
-Green indicates the link is up and

-red indicates the link is down.
+Object Description • Port This is the logical port number for this row.
+Port Description Indicates the per port description. • Link The current link state is displayed graphically.
+Green indicates the link is up and red indicates the link is down.

-Warning Operational warnings of the port.

-●: No warnings

-: There are warnings, use tooltip to see.

 Current Link Speed Provides the current link speed of the port.

 Configured Link Speed Select any available link speed for the given switch port.
-Draw the menu bar to select the mode.
-Auto - Set up Auto negotiation for copper interface. ■ 10Mbps HDX - Force sets 10Mbps/Half-Duplex mode. ■ 10Mbps FDX - Force sets 10Mbps/Full-Duplex mode. ■ 100Mbps HDX - Force sets 100Mbps/Half-Duplex mode. ■ 100Mbps FDX - Force sets 100Mbps/Full-Duplex mode. ■ 1Gbps FDX - Force sets 1000Mbps/Full-Duplex mode. ■ 1G FDX - Forces sets 1Gbps/Full-Duplex mode. ■ 2.5G FDX - Forces the port in 2.5Gbps full duplex mode. ■ 10G FDX - Forces sets 10Gbps/Full-Duplex mode. ■ Disable - Shut down the port manually.
-Advertise Duplex When duplex is set as auto i.e auto negotiation, the port will only advertise the specified duplex as either Fdx or Hdx to the link partner.
-By default port will advertise all the supported duplexes if the Duplex is Auto.
-Advertise Speed When Speed is set as auto i.e auto negotiation, the port will only advertise the specified speeds (10M 100M 1G 2.5G 5G 10G) to the link partner.
-By default port will advertise all the supported speeds if speed is set as Auto.
-Flow Control When Auto Speed is selected on a port, this section indicates the flow control capability that is advertised to the link partner.
+Draw the menu bar to select the mode. ■ Auto - Set up Auto negotiation for copper interface. ■ 10Mbps HDX - Force sets 10Mbps/Half-Duplex mode. ■ 10Mbps FDX - Force sets 10Mbps/Full-Duplex mode. ■ 100Mbps HDX - Force sets 100Mbps/Half-Duplex mode. ■ 100Mbps FDX - Force sets 100Mbps/Full-Duplex mode. ■ 1Gbps FDX - Force sets 10000Mbps/Full-Duplex mode. ■ Auto Fiber (10G) - Set up 10G fiber port for negotiation automatically. ■ Disable - Shut down the port manually. • Flow Control When Auto Speed is selected on a port, this section indicates the flow control capability that is advertised to the link partner.
 When a fixed-speed setting is selected, that is what is used.
 The Current Rx column indicates whether pause frames on the port are obeyed, and the Current Tx column indicates whether pause frames on the port are transmitted.
 The Rx and Tx settings are determined by the result of the last Auto-Negotiation.
 Check the configured column to use flow control.
-This setting is related to the setting for Configured Link Speed. • PFC When PFC (802.1Qbb Priority Flow Control) is enabled on a port then flow control on a priority level is enabled.
-Through the Priority field, range (one or more) of priorities can be configured, e.g. '0-3,7' which equals '0,1,2,3,7'.
-PFC is not supported through auto negotiation.
-PFC and Flowcontrol cannot both be enabled on the same port.
+This setting is related to the setting for Configured Link Speed.
 Maximum Frame Size Enter the maximum frame size allowed for the switch port, including FCS.
 The allowed range is 1518 bytes to 10056 bytes.
 Excessive Collision Configure port transmit collision behavior.
 Mode Discard: Discard frame after 16 collisions (default).
 Restart: Restart backoff algorithm after 16 collisions.
-Frame Length Check Configures if frames with incorrect frame length in the EtherType/Length field shall be dropped.
-An Ethernet frame contains a field EtherType which can be used to indicate the frame payload size (in bytes) for values of 1535 and below.
-If the EtherType/Length field is above 1535, it indicates that the field is used as an